SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

   of subjects in each treatment arm.
 - The open squares and circles are COVID-19 cases; the dark ones (with an "S" inscribed in them) are severe cases.
-- The red curve is the control arm, and teh blue curve is the treatment arm (i.e., the vaccine).
+- The red curve is the control arm, and the blue curve is the treatment arm (i.e., the vaccine).

 Note that the red arm rises more or less linearly in time.
 That means there is a constant